 - Fast Acting Yeast (aka Rapid Rise Yeast or another name dependent on brand) is just that: it works faster.
 There is no need to proof the yeast with the hot water; when using fast acting yeast you just add it to the dry ingredients.
 You then add the hot water to the dry ingredients and mix until the dough comes together.
 Another plus of fast-acting yeast: little or no rise time.
 Most of them just need to rest for about 10 minutes before rolling out.

+Do you need special tools for making homemade pizza dough?
 No you don’t, but it can make things go faster.
 Some things that make it easier:

 - I like using an instant read thermometer to make sure my water is the correct temperature.
 If you don’t have one, think hot bathwater when you touch it.